ctdio/mocha-puppeteer/README.md

   --version -v Show the version number of mocha-puppeteer [string]

 --pattern -p * Pattern to run tests.
 Either a single file or glob pattern. [string]

+    --reporter The mocha test reporter to use.
+(Defaults to "spec") [string]

+   --useColors Whether use colors for test output.
+(Defaults to true) [boolean]

+          --ui The mocha ui to use.
+(Defaults to "bdd") [string]

 ```

 ## Configuring the test file